-Let’s be honest.
+Let's be honest.
 No one likes a Debbie Downer.
 We all appreciate positivity and good energy.
 This is especially true in the dating world.
-We want our relationships to be fun and to complement our already stressful lives.
-Modern day daters, in particular, seem to only want relationships that are fun, light, easy…..”good vibes only.”
-While “good vibes” are definitely important, “good vibes only” should not be what we strive for in a relationship.
+While "good vibes" are definitely important, "good vibes only" should not be what we strive for in a relationship.

 We all love to be around positive people.
 Positive energy is contagious.
 In the dating context, positive energy is attractive, draws others in and makes people want to be around you.
 Many modern daters have been hurt or burned by a past ex.
 The last thing most people want is to introduce a new Negative Nelly into their life.
 This has led to an increased desire for casual, fun relationships with no commitment, obligation or expectations.
 It’s what I refer to as the rise of the “good vibes only” relationship world.

 We live in a world where people don’t really want to commit to anything….not a relationship, a job, not anything long-term.
 It is the immediate gratification world.
 If something becomes difficult or challenging, we want to quit it and move on to the easy, light, fun, next best thing.

 With the creation of online dating, it has become easier and easier for daters to meet new people and be able to block, drop or “ghost” somebody with whom they no longer want contact.
 If Sally or Sam is starting to complain or assert needs, it is easy for Ted or Tina to drop them, and find somebody “more fun”.